Health advice and safety measures

 - Please note that your COVID-19 vaccination must be undertaken on the advice of a health practitioner.

-- Any Monash students and staff who are medically exempt from receiving a COVID-19 vaccine due to a recognised medical contraindication or acute medical illness will need to submit proof via Monash’s vaccination status form.
+- Any Monash specified worker who is medically exempt from receiving a COVID-19 vaccine due to a recognised medical contraindication or acute medical illness will need to submit proof via Monash’s vaccination status form.
 In line with the Chief Health Officer’s Directions, a current COVID-19 digital certificate (or printed version) issued by Services Australia is now the only evidence accepted for medical exemptions.
 Your doctor will need to update your record on the Australian Immunisation Register to show that you have a medical exemption, then once your exemption has been processed, you can download your COVID-19 digital certificate.
 For more information on how to show proof of your vaccination exemption, see here.

 - Please refer to the Australian Government’s COVID-19 vaccination website for more information about approved vaccines, vaccination eligibility and timeframes.

-- Students and staff should keep the confirmation email following verification for their records, as they may be asked to show this to security staff as proof that they are allowed onsite.
+- Specified workers should keep the confirmation email following verification for their records, as they may be asked to show this to security staff as proof that they are allowed onsite.
 If they do not produce these documents, they will be provided with information on what they need to do in order to get permission to attend our campuses and locations.

-- Students and staff are advised not to share their vaccination documentation via any other channel (for example, emailing their COVID-19 digital certificate to their lecturer or supervisor) than those specified in official University communications.
+- Specified workers are advised not to share their vaccination documentation via any other channel (for example, emailing their COVID-19 digital certificate to their lecturer or supervisor) than those specified in official University communications.

 - Monash will accept any of the following TGA-approved COVID-19 vaccines, when staff or students provide their proof of COVID-19 vaccination: